opeled/debezium-proxysql-failover/README.md

     - Create a binlog consumer

 ## How To Reproduce Connector failover failure
+The idea here is to cause a discrepancy in mysql1 and mysql2 binlogs, we're using `flush logs` for that.

 1. Create the env as specified [above](#env-set-up)
 2. Insert rows into MySQL Master - DML can be taken from [insert-data.txt](./insert-data.txt)
 3. `flush logs;` on mysql 1